subhaliAR21/Blockchain-powered-/README.md

 ## Usage
 - Select your role (Institute or Verifier) on the landing page.
 - Institutes can generate certificates, which are saved as PDFs, uploaded to IPFS, and recorded on the blockchain.
-- Verifiers can upload certificate PDFs or enter certificate IDs to verify authenticity.
+- Verifiers can upload certificate PDFs, enter certificate IDs, or scan QR codes to verify authenticity.

-## Environment Variables
-- `PINATA_API_KEY` and `PINATA_API_SECRET` for IPFS uploads.
-- Firebase credentials for authentication.
-- Ethereum node URL and contract addresses.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit pull requests.